 - The interplay of algorithmic and dataset bias

-We kindly invite both authors of FAIMI workshop papers to submit extended versions of their papers, and other researchers working on these topics to submit their work.
-Per submitted paper, at least one paper author will be required to be a reviewer for the special issue.
-We will be considering submissions between now and 31st of March, 2025, although early submissions are encouraged.
-Submissions should follow the author guidelines for the MELBA journal.
-The submissions will be reviewed on a rolling basis, i.e., the review process will start once your paper is received.
-Papers will be immediately published online upon acceptance by the editorial team:
+We invited both authors of FAIMI workshop papers to submit extended versions of their papers, and other researchers working on these topics to submit their work.
+Per submitted paper, at least one paper author was required to be a reviewer for the special issue.
+Submissions were considered until 31st of March, 2025.
+Submissions followed the author guidelines for the MELBA journal.
+Submissions were reviewed on a rolling basis, i.e., the review process started once each paper was received.
+Papers were immediately published online upon acceptance by the editorial team:

 - Veronika Cheplygina, IT University Copenhagen (contact editor)